Skip to content

 The Bottom Line

-If you want the most included minutes per dollar: Rosie at $49/month for 250 minutes.
+If you want the most included minutes per dollar: Hey Rosie at $49/month for 250 minutes.
 If you want the lowest entry price: AIRA or Upfirst at $24.95/month.
 If you want to test AI answering for free: Phonely's free tier with 100 minutes.
-If you want multi-channel coverage with predictable pricing and built-in compliance: Trillet at $49/month.
+If you want predictable per-minute pricing with SMS, email follow-up, and included compliance: Trillet at $49/month.